ansilove/ansilove.js/README.md

 ### SAUCE record

-As well as a canvas element, a [SAUCE][3] record is returned as a Javascript object if one is found, and follows the following format:
+As well as a canvas element, a [SAUCE][3] record is returned as a Javascript object if one is found, and follows this format:

     {
         "version": "00",